TencentMediaLab/GME/GME Developer Manual/Unity Developer Manual/Unity SDK Developer Manual_intl.md

 IQAVContext.GetInstance().GetAudioEffectCtrl().EnableAccompanyPlay(true);
 ```

-### Specify whether others can also hear the accompaniment
+### Set whether others can also hear the accompaniment
-This API is used to specify whether others can also hear the accompaniment.
+This API is used to set whether others can also hear the accompaniment.
 #### Function prototype
 ```
 IQAAudioEffectCtrl int EnableAccompanyLoopBack(bool enable)